Foothills Organic Gardeners Presentation:

-Please enjoy these slides from the presentation given LAST year to local gardeners on March 14, 2014 at the Evergreen Fire Rescue Building.
-This was part of Foothills Organic Gardeners’ annual seed share and workshop, where approximately 50 gardeners braved the March chill to come out and start planning their 2014 season.
+Please enjoy these slides from the presentation given to local gardeners by the Foothills Organic Gardeners’ annual seed share and workshop.

 EAS+Y, Evergreen’s Alliance for Sustainability, led the effort to create a community garden here in Evergreen, turning a former refuse storage site into a beautiful, useful space everyone can use and take pride in.
 The garden: